-Let’s be honest, Hong Kong is definitely one of those places that you should visit at least once in your life.
+Let’s be honest.
+Hong Kong is one of those places you should visit at least once in your life.
 It is a fascinating blend of East and West.
-While there are many awesome things to do here, a basic itinerary is all you need to fulfill your Hong Kong bucket list.
+While there are many incredible things to do here, a basic itinerary is all you need to fulfill your Hong Kong bucket list.

 About Hong Kong

-As one of the most densely populated cities in the world, Honk Kong is definitely an experience for anyone visiting.
-It has a long and rich history, colourful heritage and plays an important role in today’s economy.
+As one of the most densely populated cities in the world, Honk Kong is an experience for anyone visiting.
+It has a long and rich history and colourful heritage and plays an essential role in today’s economy.

 Hong Kong bucket list

-It’s important to remember that Hong Kong is a huge place.
-You’re probably not going to be able to see everything in one visit, especially if you plan to spend only few days here.
-Knowing this, I created a doable Hong Kong bucket list itinerary that highlights local points of interest.
+It’s important to remember that Hong Kong is a vast place.
+You’re probably not going to be able to see everything in one visit, especially if you plan to spend only a few days here.
+I created a doable Hong Kong bucket list itinerary that highlights local points of interest.

-The tall skyscrapers, office towers and lights are what makes this such an incredible place.
-Standing here it’s hard to imagine this place any other way.
+The tall skyscrapers, office towers, and lights make this such an incredible place.
+Standing here, it’s hard to imagine this place any other way.
 However, before this port became a trading spot for the British Empire, this was a pirate haven.
-One of the most famous being Madame Ching, who along her husband commanded 80,000 buccaneers and 800 ships!
+One of the most famous is Madame Ching, who, along with her husband, commanded 80,000 buccaneers and 800 ships!

 Although the pirate days are long gone, the views from the shore or a boat can give you an idea of how this city grew.
-One of my favourites, however, was landing and taking off from the Hong Kong International Airport.
+However, one of my favourites was landing and taking off from the Hong Kong International Airport.
 Located in what seems to be smack in the middle of the bay, you can see the towers around you.
 It’s pretty neat, especially if you get the window seat.

 This multimedia display is an impressive harmony of visual and auditory elements that draws crowds of locals and tourists alike.
-Having seen it few times, I must say that some days are more impressive than others.
-Either way, it’s definitely an experience worth putting on your Honk Kong bucket list.
-Make sure you check the weather as during certain conditions might cause cancellation.
+Having seen it a few times, I must say that some days are more impressive than others.
+Make sure you check the weather as certain conditions might cause cancellation.
+Either way, it’s an experience worth putting on your Honk Kong bucket list.

-Although born in the U.S., Lee grew up in Hong Kong and is among one of its famous icons.
+Although born in the U.S., Lee grew up in Hong Kong and is among its famous icons.
 A group of local fans raised funds to erect the statue to honour his legacy.
-Normally, the statue is located along the waterfront’s Avenue of Stars.
-However, as the waterfront is undergoing redeveloped, the statue has been relocated to the Garden of Stars.
+Usually, the statue is located along the waterfront’s Avenue of Stars.
+However, as the waterfront is undergoing redevelopment, the statue has been relocated to the Garden of Stars.

-No Hong Kong bucket list can be complete without a stop at its famous Peak is a must.
-This is the highest point on the island and offers unparalleled views of the skyscrapers and Victoria Harbour, with the lush greenery of the New Territories.
+No Hong Kong bucket list can be complete without a stop at its famous Peak.
+This spot is the highest point on the island and offers unparalleled views of the skyscrapers and Victoria Harbour, with the New Territories’ lush greenery.
 At night, it transforms into a marvel of shimmering lights and colours.

 It’s easy to see why the rich and famous have settled here since colonial times.
 This spot also offered a breeze from the heat and humidity in a world before air conditioning.
 I can attest to this fact.
-Having arrived drenched in sweat, The Peak provided a nice change of temperature.
+Having arrived drenched in sweat, The Peak provided a nice temperature change.

 The Peak Tram

-Once you reach the top, you’ll find many food and shopping options at The Peak Galleria.
+Once you reach the top, you’ll find many foods and shopping options at The Peak Galleria.
 It also has access to an observation deck that is free.
 Other spots for enjoying those gorgeous views are the Sky Terrace 428, Lugard Road Lookout and the Lions Point View Pavilion.
-If you’re up for it, take the 3.5 km Peak Circle walk.
+Take the 3.5 km Peak Circle walk if you’re up for it.

-A trip to the Po Lin Monastery where the Buddha statue is located is an experience you must add to your Hong Kong bucket list itinerary.
+A trip to the Po Lin Monastery, where the Buddha statue is located, is an experience you must add to your Hong Kong bucket list itinerary.
 It is easy to get there with the subway and navigate on your own.
 We opted to take the Ngong Ping Cable Car once we were out at the MTR Tung Chung Station Exit B. It was about a 25-minute journey.
 Since I’m a sucker for a great view, this ride didn’t disappoint.
 It’s another 10 min walk to the monastery once you get to the top.

 Hidden in the mountains, the 34-metre tall statue of Tian Tan Buddha has been drawing pilgrims from all over Asia since 1993.
 This north-facing statue took 12 years to complete.
 You can climb the 268 steps for a closer look at the stunning views of the harbour.

 Hong Kong is a shopper’s paradise.
-You will likely find it here, from impressive knock-offs and traditional souvenirs, to designer shops and everything in between.
-As in other parts of China that I’ve seen, there are shopping malls, special markets and outlet shops everywhere.
+You will likely find it here, from impressive knock-offs and traditional souvenirs to designer shops and everything in between.
+As in other parts of China that I’ve seen, there are shopping malls, unique markets and outlet shops everywhere.
 If you need some retail therapy or are just looking around, add this experience to your Hong Kong bucket list.

-Popular among tourist, locals and expats, the Stanley Market is your go-to for brand name clothes, accessories and jewellery at reasonable prices.
-Here you can also find souvenirs, home furnishings and a variety of local novelties in a picturesque setting.
+Popular among tourists, locals and ex-pats, the Stanley Market is your go-to for brand-name clothes, accessories and jewellery at reasonable prices.
+Here, you can also find souvenirs, home furnishings, and various local novelties in a picturesque setting.
 Set along the waterfront, it’s also a great place to grab some food and drink when you get tired from shopping.

 Temple Street Night Market